 - Coat the seasoned fish with the flour, shake off any excess flour (you only want a very thin layer).

-- In a large cast iron skillet, heat about 3 to 4 tbsp olive oil over medium-high heat until shimmering but not smoking (see note).
+- In a large cast iron skillet, heat about 3 to 4 tablespoon olive oil over medium-high heat until shimmering but not smoking (see note).
 Sear the trout fillets for 3 minutes on each side (start with skin-side down, and use a spatula to very carefully flip the fish fillets over).

 - Remove the fish from the pan and place it on a tray lined with paper towel to absorb any excess oil.